maxhbr/LDBcollector/md/dvipdfm.md

             ]
         ],
         "__calculatedCopyleft": "NoCopyleft",
+        "__isOsiApproved": false,
-        "__impliedText": "A modified version of this file may be distributed, but it should be distributed with a *different* name.
-Changed files must be distributed *together with a complete and unchanged* distribution of these files.", "__impliedURLs": [
+        "__impliedText": "A modified version of this file may be distributed, but it should be distributed\nwith a *different* name.
+Changed files must be distributed *together with a\ncomplete and unchanged* distribution of these files.", "__impliedURLs": [
             [
                 "SPDX",